 Longitudinal clinical intervention study of the effects of ADHD medication on weight change over 466 days.

 78 subjects (6 male, 72 female, mean age 41.3 years, BMI 42.7 kg m(-2)) out of 242 consecutively referred severely obese, weight loss refractory individuals were diagnosed as having ADHD.
 Sixty-five subjects received treatment and 13 remained as controls.

 - Standard screening tests identified subjects likely to have ADHD.
 A diagnosis was made in 78 subjects by semi-structured clinical interview.

-- ADHD subjects were screened for comorbid conditions (binge eating disorder, mood disorder, sleep apnea, chronic pain, gastroesophageal reflux disease).
+- ADHD subjects were screened for comorbid conditions.
+That would include binge eating disorder, mood disorder, sleep apnea, chronic pain, and gastroesophageal reflux disease.

 - Satisfactory resolution of symptoms of comorbid conditions was achieved prior to the introduction of pharmacotherapy for ADHD.